-The top soil can feel warm, but 6 inches from the surface still feel cold.
-You can plant the tomatoes when the overnight lows are reliably above 50F.
+The surface of the soil can feel warm, but 6″ inches from the surface still feel cold.
+You can plant the tomatoes when the overnight lows are reliably above 50° degrees Fahrenheit.

-It will still work, but it’s best to wait when the soil temperature is above 50° degrees Fahrenheit and plant your tomatoes in direct sunlight.
+It will still work, but it’s best to wait until the soil temperature is above 50° degrees Fahrenheit and plant your tomatoes in direct sunlight.

-Speed the growing and maturing of your tomatoes by covering the area with a black plastic and tilling the soil around often.
+Speed the growing and maturing of your tomatoes by covering the soil area with black plastic and tilling the soil around often.

 If you plant early in the season, keep the tomatoes warm by using cloches.
 Canning jars can still keep plants warm on cool evenings.
 But, don’t let the plants get fried by the heat.
 These containers can only be used when the fruits are still young and green.

 Protect your tomatoes from different tomato pests such as the tomato hornworm caterpillar, tomato frog, tomato fruitworm, leaf-footed bug, stink bug and more.
 Check your tomatoes regularly to make sure they are not infested.

 Related: Does Neem Oil Control Tomato Hornworms

 Keeping leaves and fruit off the ground will also, protect them from tomato plant diseases such as tomato rot, late blight, fusarium wilt, and more by proper watering and use of organic tomato fertilizers.